-All of the chart types support the Expand/Collapse option which is available when you right-click (or long-tap) over a data point.
+All of the chart types support the Expand/Collapse option, which is available when you right-click (context menu) a data point.

-The chart now shows an exploded view of that member but the original members are not filtered out.
+The chart now shows an exploded view of that member but the other members are not filtered out.
 They are still displayed in order to provide context.

-You can continue expanding members or collapse members back using the Collapse option.
+You can continue expanding members, or collapse members using the Collapse option.

-The Bikes node is expanded while leaving other nodes unchanged.
+The Bikes node is expanded while leaving the other nodes unchanged.

-Table visualizations already support expand and collapse functionality through the use of expander buttons (triangles) which you see in row header and column header cells.
-These are toggle buttons which can be used to expand or collapse.
-Alternatively, you can right-click over a cell and click Expand or Collapse from the context menu which does the same thing.
+Table visualizations support expand and collapse functionality through the use of expander buttons (triangles) in row header and column header cells.
+These are toggle buttons that can be used to expand or collapse.
+Alternatively, you can right-click a cell and to use Expand or Collapse from the context menu.

-If you don't want this functionality, you can disable it (i.e., don't show expanders for single level hierarchy) by going to the table's Properties.
+If you don't want this functionality, you can disable it (that is, don't show expanders for single level hierarchy) by going to the table's Properties.
 Under the HEADERS section, uncheck the Allow Collapsing Separate Hierarchies property.

 3. Collapse All